clearscale/tf-state/aws/README.md

 # AWS

-This directory contains all supported AWS backends.
+This directory contains the code for all supported AWS backends.